-Maharshi Worldwide Box Office Collections (Day 8): Mahesh Babu’s Top Grossing Movie Tll Now!
+Maharshi Worldwide Box Office Collections (Day 8): Mahesh Babu’s Top Grossing Movie Till Now!

 US Box Office

 Maharshi continues its decent run in the US box office.
 If the reports doing the rounds are to be believed, the film fetched above $11,000 from the shows that it had till now on day 8 at the USA box office.
+The film has already minted $1.55M from the first week of run.

 Chennai & Other Regions